-The following table sets out the contractual maturities (representing undiscounted contractual cash-flows) of financial liabilities as at December 31, 2017:
+The following table sets out the contractual maturities (representing undiscounted contractual cash-flows) of financial liabilities as at December 31, 2018:

-Year of expiry Accounts payable and accrued liabilities Total · ca. c. cxpii y toodanto paratro and deciraca nacinities 10141 Within 1 year \$ 1,166,023 \$ 1,166,023
+Year of expiry Accounts payable and accrued liabilities Total Within 1 year \$ 1,277,642 \$ 1,277,642

-11. Financial Instruments and Risk Management - continued
+12. Financial Instruments and Risk Management - continued

 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-As the Company's cash is currently held in an interest bearing bank account, management considers the interest rate risk to be limited.
+As the Company's cash and cash equivalent is currently held in an interest bearing bank account, management considers the interest rate risk to be limited.